Nniicckk/Nniicckk/README.md

 - 👋 Hi, I’m @Nniicckk
-- 👀 I’m interested in mobile apps and web-applications
+- 👀 I’m interested in mobile apps and web-applications.
 - 🌱 I’m currently learning android developing and backend web-app development.
 - 💞️ I’m looking to collaborate on developing better android applications on most devices.
 - 📫 How to reach me through email at nickmwenda7@gmail.com